Eve (name)

 Eve /iːv/ is an English given name for a female, derived from the Latin name Eva, in turn originating with the Hebrew חַוָּה (Chavah/Havah – chavah, to breathe, and chayah, to live, or to give life).
-The traditional meaning of Eve is life or "living".
-It can also mean full of life and mother of life.
+In Greece the name Eve is Evi (Εύη), a diminutive of the baptismal name Paraskevi.

 History

 The name has much religious significance in the Abrahamic religions.
 Eve, according to Abrahamic tradition, is widely beloved as the mother of all of mankind.
 She was the first woman that God created, and she was both the wife and companion of Adam.